 She did a good deal of work on Pierre de Fermat's famous Last Theorem.

-She and her younger sister were the daughters of a Parisian silk merchant.
+She and her two sisters were the daughters of a Parisian silk merchant.

 She corresponded early in her career with German mathematician Carl Friedrich Gauss.